eggheadio/eggheadio-course-notes/building-serverless-web-applications-with-react-aws-amplify/README.md

 ## About 🔍

-React makes it intuitive to build real-world web application.
+React makes it intuitive to build real-world web applications.
 But in reality, you need to use a host of other services to get the app in front of real users.

 This course walks you through setup and implementation to get your cloud-based application up and running.

 You’ll learn to set up:

 - Install and configure AWS Amplify into your React applications
-- Add services like Authentication, APIs using GraphQL, interact and deploy Serverless functions and store data in Amazon S3.
+- Add services like Authentication, APIs using GraphQL, interact and deploy Serverless functions, and store data in Amazon S3.
-- deploy your React application and make it available to all your users.
+- Deploy your React application and make it available to all your users.

 ## Course Goal